Myfza/products-crud-express-react/README.md

 # Products Full-Stack App (Express + React Vite)

-Aplikasi CRUD sederhana untuk data "products" dengan backend Node.js + Express.js dan frontend React.js (Vite).
-Siap dijalankan secara lokal.
+A simple CRUD application for "products" data with a Node.js + Express.js backend and a React.js (Vite) frontend.
+Ready to run locally.

 ## Spesifikasi